Andreater/NeuroPGx/README.md

 - Programming: Integrate NeuroPGx's analysis functions with your own R-code

 ## How to use
 NeuroPGx is an open-source platform-independent browser-based interface for pharmacogenomics in R. The application is based on the Shiny package and can be run locally or on a server.
+If you want to run NeuroPGx locally you should install the latest version of [R](https://www.r-project.org/) and [Rstudio](https://www.rstudio.com/).
 Please use the [issue tracker](https://github.com/Andreater/NeuroPGx/issues) on GitHub to suggest enhancements or report problems.

 ## Diplotype assignation
 The automatic identification of diplotypes based on genotypes at selected genes is based on CYP genes following [CPIC](https://cpicpgx.org/) allele definition.
 All possible diplotypes are evaluated for their enzymatic phenotype based on [PharmVar data](https://www.pharmvar.org/) and the frequency in the [reference population](https://cpicpgx.org/).